GamerMine/Emu_Intel8080/README.md

 - :white_large_square: i18n (Some translations)
 - :white_large_square: Some more items in the menu bar (like About, Quit...)
 - :white_large_square: Possibility to play with a controller (mostly Dualshocks and Xbox controllers)
-- :ballot_box_with_check: Make the window resizable to resize the game
+- :white_check_mark: Make the window resizable to resize the game

 :white_large_square: = To Do
 :ballot_box_with_check: = Done but not included in the latest builds (Not released yet)